Sincorá antwren

 The Sincora antwren (Note: The IOC and other taxonomic systems spell the English name with no diacritics.
 The IOC is the Wikipedia standard for bird names.)
-(Formicivora grantsaui) is a small Endangered Species of passerine bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+(Formicivora grantsaui) is a small, Vulnerable species of passerine bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is endemic to a small area of eastern Brazil.

 Taxonomy and systematics

 The Sincora antwren was first described in 2007 from specimens collected near the small town of Mucugê in the state of Bahia, eastern Brazil.
 The specific epithet commemorates the German-born naturalist Rolf Grantsau who had collected a specimen in 1965.
 Coincidentally, another species was also described from the same region in 2007, the Diamantina tapaculo (Scytalopus diamantinensis).